downlinko/downlinko.github.io/_posts/development/2018-08-07-windows-10-bit-version-check.md

 As a general rule: [a 64-bit application might be faster](https://superuser.com/questions/271173/how-important-is-having-64-bit-programs-on-64-bit-os){:target="_blank"}.
 Yet, in most cases, you will not notice the difference.

-What this means is that **when you install software on your system**:
+The bottom line is this: **when you install software on your system**

 * Always download 32-bit software when you have a 32-bit Windows
 * If available, download 64-bit software when you have a 64-bit Windows.
 Otherwise, use the 32-bit version.

-What Bit Version of Windows Do I Have?
+## What Bit Version of Windows Do I Have?

 Click on the Search button.
 Then type "<kbd>about</kbd>" in the search box.